Hypocrita20XX/Conexus/README.md

 * *List, when selected, will parse through the links you've provided in DarkestDungeon\mods\Links.txt and make sure your mods reflect the order given in the file.*</br>

 *Once you have all the needed information stored with Conexus, and your mode of operation has been decided, simply hit the "organize mods" button and Conexus will do his best to ensure your in-game load order is of the highest quality.*
 *Do note that this can take some time, depending on how large your mod list is.
-If you want to make sure everything is operating normally, just navigate to your Darkest Dungeon mod directory and your SteamCMD workshop directory.
+As of v1.2.0, Conexus will now tell you what he's working on and when.
+However if you want to make sure everything is operating normally, just navigate to your Darkest Dungeon mod directory and your SteamCMD workshop directory.
 If you see folders appearing, disappearing, and/or doing a fine jig, everything is as it should be.</br>
 Just be patient, quality work takes time!*</br>

-*As of version 1.1.0, Conexus now offers non-Steam users the ability to utilize his services.
+*As of version 1.1.0, Conexus now offers a second method to utilize his services.
 This comes in the form of a text file, that you can enter URLs to all your mods.
 This file is located in DarkestDungeon\mods\Links.txt, and all you need to do is provide one URL per line.
-For organization, you can also add comments, with any line starting with *.
+For organization, you can also add comments, with any line starting with an asterisk* * *.
 Useful for titles of each mod, or any other bit of snazzy info you would like!*

 ![Links Text File](https://github.com/Hypocrita20XX/Conexus/blob/master/Images/Links%20Text%20File.png)</br>